 Lindquist Fellowships for Students

-The John A. and Telitha E. Lindquist Endowment for Creative and Artistic Endeavors enhances and enriches the social, cultural and artistic climate of the university community by funding fellowships which support creative and artistic efforts by the faculty and students of the College of Arts and Humanities.
+The John A. and Telitha E. Lindquist Endowment for Creative and Artistic Endeavors enhance and enrich the social, cultural and artistic climate of the university community by funding fellowships which support creative and artistic efforts by the faculty and students of the College of Arts and Humanities.

-Invitation to apply: Students are invited to apply for fellowships for academic year 2014/15.
+Invitation to apply: Students are invited to apply for fellowships for the academic year 2017-2018.
 Fellowships are available to support creative and artistic efforts such as:

 - Student participation in competitive exhibitions, conferences, or writers’ workshops